gaiacalamari/From-PA-to-a-readable-chat/README.md

   <img width="178" height="102" alt="immagine" src="https://github.com/user-attachments/assets/5d613d30-1679-4121-aebc-48d41f96174c" />

--	At this point double click on the .bat file and wait o	After a few seconds all the files are converted in ‘My_audio’ folder.
+-	At this point double click on the .bat file and wait
+    - After a few seconds all the files are converted in ‘My_audio’ folder.

 Step 2: Transcription into a word document
 -	In the same folder, insert the Python code "trascription_all.py"